mstoffel-sag/c8yMQTT/README.md

 To implement a Cumulocity Device Agent you have to cater the C8yMQTT class with device specific functionality (Send Measurements etc.). piAgent.py provides a sample implementation for the Raspberry PI 3.

-## Prerequisites for Raspian distribution
+## Prerequisites for Raspbian distribution

 #### Enable SPI Interface